storacha/w3up/packages/w3up-client/README.md

 #### Agent

-To invoke a capability like `store/add` to a Space using `w3up-client`, the client must have an _Agent_.
+To invoke a capability like `store/add` on a Space using `w3up-client`, the client must have an _Agent_.
 Like a Space, an Agent corresponds to a `did:key` whose private key is generated locally.
 An Agent is useful once `w3up-client` has a UCAN delegation where a registered Space(s) delegates the Agent its capabilities.
 (An imperfect analogy is Agent with login session.)

 The first time `w3up-client` is instantiated on a device, it creates an Agent automatically.
 Alternatively, if you have your own Agent corresponding to a specific private key locally available, you can pass it to the client.

-The delegation from Space to your Agent that `w3up-client` needs can be passed either by verifying the email address the Space is registered to and claiming the UCAN delegation (`authorize(email)` then `capability.access.claim`) or directly if you have the UCAN delegation available locally (`addSpace(delegation)`).
+The delegation from a Space to your Agent that `w3up-client` needs can be passed either by verifying the email address the Space is registered to and claiming the UCAN delegation (`authorize(email)` then `capability.access.claim`) or directly if you have the UCAN delegation available locally (`addSpace(delegation)`).

 ### Basic usage with web3.storage